-In 1846 the Unites States engaged in a bloody war with Mexico over the newly disputed state of Texas.
-At its end, the Rio Grande was declared the border between the two countries.
+In 1846 the United States engaged in a bloody war with Mexico over the newly disputed state of Texas.
+In its end, the Rio Grande was declared the border between the two countries.

-This is history, and the story of THE DUEL is based on this premise – where a Texas Ranger David, carrying his personal anguish, goes on to investigate a series of murder in a small town led by a cult leader Abraham Brant, played by Harrelson.
+This is history, and the story of ‘The Duel’ is based on this premise – where a Texas Ranger David, carrying his anguish, goes on to investigate a series of murders in a small town led by a cult leader Abraham Brant, played by Harrelson.

-Watch the movie trailer for THE DUEL starring Liam Hemsworth, Woody Harrelson
+Watch the trailer for ‘The Duel’, starring Liam Hemsworth and Woody Harrelson

 Initially, the film was looking more like a revenge drama, as we mentioned earlier, but as the story moved the narration threw some philosophical tone.
 However, it never really came out of constant violence, and some bizarre claims of extrasensory perception and demonic possession.
-In addition, we could not really sense what it really wanted to convey even though racism was at its core.
+Besides, we could not really sense what it wanted to convey even though racism was at its core.

-The tonality also varies a lot with few sub plots, which I feel were unnecessary when the focus was more on the cat and mouse game, between an evil preacher and a morally high man.
+The tonality also varies a lot with a few subplots, which I feel were unnecessary when the focus was more on the cat and mouse game, between an evil preacher and a morally high man.

-It might be a different kind of Western film with same kind of onscreen brutality, but THE DUEL is slow-paced and more than few things in the storyline and characterization seem misplaced.
+It might be a different kind of Western film with some kind of onscreen brutality, but ‘The Duel’ is slow-paced, and more than a few things in the storyline and characterization seem misplaced.

-Nevertheless, you may watch this for few good performances, including its supporting casts.
-I just hope it to be more interesting – if there were more focus on the cultures, politics and philosophy on the struggle of both sides, instead of just making it as story of one man versus the other.
+Nevertheless, you may watch this for a few good performances, including its supporting casts.
+I just hope it to be more interesting – if there were more focus on the cultures, politics, and philosophy of the struggle of both sides, instead of just making it the story of one man versus the other.